 Introduction / History The ancestors of the Moroccan Arabs originated in the Arabian Desert.
 From there, they gradually migrated into northern Africa.
 Over the centuries, the Arabs have become somewhat intermingled with the Berbers, and this has influenced their way of life.
 Nevertheless, the two groups have remained distinct.

 Socially, there are two contrasting groups of Moroccan Arabs: those living in the cities and those in the rural areas.
-Among the rural Arab, several classes have formed, which include nobles (alleged descendants of Mohammed), large landowners, peasants, and tenant farmers.
-The Moroccan Arab live mainly in the north and west portions of Morocco.
+Among the rural Arabs, several classes have formed, which include nobles (alleged descendants of Mohammed), large landowners, peasants, and tenant farmers.
+Moroccan Arabs live mainly in the north and west portions of Morocco.
 However, they prefer living in the more fertile regions near the Mediterranean Sea.
-The Moroccan Arab make up less than half of the country's population.
-Their language is called Maghribi.
+Moroccan Arabs make up less than half of the country's population.

 Most of the rural peasants raise chickens, goats, and sheep.
 This supplemental food source provides milk, eggs, butter, and meat.
 Although they do very little hunting and fishing, trade with other tribes has flourished.

 Whether in towns or villages, the women and men have distinct jobs.
 In the villages, men work the fields, herd the animals, and provide protection, while the women do housework and care for the children.
 Village women have a few agricultural tasks as well: milking the cows, goats, and sheep, and making butter.
 In the cities, women never work outside their homes.
 Traditional roles exist, but are being influenced by western culture.